Key Takeaways

 - Leave policies (whatever you're offering)

-This core document provides essential legal protection without overwhelming complexity.
+This core document gives you a practical starting point without overwhelming complexity.

 When to Get Legal Help